 How to ensure cross-functional collaboration on your cloud team

 Many of the roles a part of the cloud team will come from other positions and departments.
 These experts may not interact with one another daily.
 Therefore, to ensure success, you will need to establish cross-functional collaboration that brings the entire team together and reduce confusion.

 Visualize your entire cloud architecture

 Your cloud environment contains many moving parts with many people working at various levels.
 That gets complicated and confusing quickly.
 Diagram your cloud architecture to contextualize all those moving parts and visualize how everything fits together, what your current environment looks like, and what areas need attention.

 Automatically visualize your entire cloud environment with Lucidscale to see key cloud governance data in context.
 Simply connect your cloud environment through third-party access to generate your full cloud infrastructure organized by cloud, region, compute instance, or other resources.

 Ensure all roles and teams are aligned

 Complexity is a given when it comes to cloud management and it can often lead to misalignment, confusion, and miscommunication.
 All of which are harmful to your cloud operations.

-Prioritize communication, use visuals, and standardize processes to align your team and bring everyone on to the same page.
+Prioritize communication, use visual collaboration, and standardize processes to align your team and get everyone on the same page.
 Focus on clarifying everyone’s roles and responsibilities to ensure expectations are understood and met.

 Employ and standardize processes

 Cloud management doesn’t stop after migration is complete.
-There is maintenance, compliance audits, optimization, resource deployment, data integration, and more.
+There will still be maintenance, compliance audits, optimization, resource deployment, data integration, and more critical tasks to be done on a regular basis.
 To keep up with everything, you are going to need to institute and standardize processes for continued cloud management from your team.